Fania/hakyll.fania.uk/haskell.md

 ```

 On the other hand, if you type `2 * length name` into your terminal it will return `14` of type `Int`.
 That is because manually typing a number into GHCi will default to an `Int`.
 One way around this would be to convert the two parts of the evaluation to the same type.
-For example you can convert an `Int` to an `Integer` by using the `fromIntegral` function (see <a href="https://www.haskell.org/hoogle/?hoogle=fromIntegral">here</a>).
+For example you can convert an `Int` to an `Integer` by using the `fromIntegral` function (see [here](https://www.haskell.org/hoogle/?hoogle=fromIntegral)).

 ```haskell
 two * fromIntegral (length name)